-• Identify a lead for COVID-19 preparedness and response in the RCF.
-The lead should be a person with sufficient authority to ensure that appropriate action is taken and may

-- RCF settings must have COVID-19 preparedness plans in place to include planning for cohorting of residents (COVID-19 separate from non-COVID-19), enhanced IPC, staff training, establishing surge capacity and promoting resident and family communication - Maintain an up-to-date line list of all residents in the RCF and all staff working in the RCF, along with contact telephone numbers - Each RCF should have an area identified where a resident with suspected or confirmed COVID-19 could be isolated - Where possible, each ward or floor should try to operate as a discrete unit or zone, meaning that staff and equipment are designated to a specific area and are not rotated from other areas (this includes night duty).
+- Identify a lead for COVID-19 preparedness and response in the RCF.
+The lead should be a person with sufficient authority to ensure that appropriate action is taken and requires at a minimum the support of one designated on-site IPC link practitioner (see above) and may require a liaison person on each unit in the RCF - RCF settings must have COVID-19 preparedness plans in place to include planning for cohorting of residents (COVID-19 separate from non-COVID-19), enhanced IPC, staff training, establishing surge capacity and promoting resident and family communication - Maintain an up-to-date line list of all residents in the RCF and all staff working in the RCF, along with contact telephone numbers - Each RCF should have an area identified where a resident with suspected or confirmed COVID-19 could be isolated - Where possible, each ward or floor should try to operate as a discrete unit or zone, meaning that staff and equipment are designated to a specific area and are not rotated from other areas (this includes night duty).
 This may not always be feasible in smaller facilities, but in larger facilities, this practice may reduce exposure to risk for staff and residents in the event COVID-19 is introduced into the facility.
-This may also allow outbreak response measures to be targeted in zones, rather than having to be implemented facility-wide - Facilities should ensure the availability of supplies, including tissues, alcohol-based hand rub (ABHR), hand wipes, cleaning products, disinfectants and personal protective equipment (PPE) and liaise with relevant supply lines if there is difficulty in obtaining such supplies - Supplies of PPE should be sufficient to ensure that items of PPE, including visors and goggles, that are intended for single use are used only once and then disposed of safely. - Note that the Health and Safety Authority indicate that where a risk assessment indicates that workers need to use a close-fitting respirator mask for their protection that every effort should be made to comply with the requirement for fit testing of the workers, as far as is reasonably practicable.
-When fit testing of all staff is not immediately possible, then fit testing should be prioritised for those at greatest risk.

-A summary table of key interventions for the prevention and management of a COVID-19 outbreak can be found in Appendix A
+This may also allow outbreak response measures to be targeted in zones, rather than having to be implemented facility-wide - If it is necessary for staff to move /rotate between areas it is preferable that those staff who move/rotated should be staff who are fully vaccinated or in the six month period after they have had COVID-19. - Facilities should ensure the availability of supplies, including tissues, alcohol-based hand rub (ABHR), hand wipes, cleaning products, disinfectants and personal protective equipment (PPE) and liaise with relevant supply lines if there is difficulty in obtaining such supplies

+- Supplies of PPE should be sufficient to ensure that items of PPE, including visors and goggles, that are intended for single use are used only once and then disposed of safely. - Note that the Health and Safety Authority indicate that where a risk assessment indicates that workers need to use a close-fitting respirator mask for their protection that every effort should be made to comply with the requirement for fit testing of the workers, as far as is reasonably practicable.
+When fit testing of all staff is not immediately possible, then fit testing should be prioritised for those at greatest risk. - A summary table of key interventions for the prevention and management of a COVID-19 outbreak can be found in Appendix A
-4.2 Education

-4.2.1 Staff
+4.2 Education 4.2.1 Staff